ABOUT

 aspergers

 • Learning to cope with life has been a challenge, as it can be difficult for people with autism to stay organised.
-However, in order to survive, I have had to create different strategies.
+However, in order to survive, I have had to develop different strategies.
 This is so that I get everything done, I can relax, and I know I haven’t missed anything important.
-Familiar Places At Read more
+Familiar Places At… Read more

 • What I Wish For